 • 1 teaspoon Agave Syrup

-• 1 cup of your favorite vegan, gluten free beer (Green’s is our favorite!)
+• 1 cup of your favorite vegan, gluten-free beer (Green’s is a favorite!)

 • 2 cups grated Daiya vegan cheddar cheese shreds